 3. You’ll arrive at a login web page.

 4. Simply insert your complete email address (email@example.com) and password & then press the enter keyboard button or click the Login button.

 5. You’ll arrive at the different email platform just like I stated in a first way.

 Simply, choose any platform and you’re in.

 That’s simply how to check your email.

 How to send an email using your customize email address

-If you’re able to check your email address with the guide stated above, you’ll be able to send your email.
+If you’re able to check your email address with the guide stated above, you should be able to send an email.

-That’s a simple step-by-step guide in creating your email addresses, checking your inbox & sending emails using cPanel.
+That’s the simple step-by-step guide towards creating your email addresses, checking your inbox & sending emails using cPanel.

 I believe you find this tutorial helpful.